ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Viewing KMZ FILES
 =================

-When you download the dataflash log files from the APM/PX4 it will automatically create a KMZ file (file with extension .kmz).
+When you download the dataflash log files from the flight controller it will automatically create a KMZ file (file with extension .kmz).
 This file can be opened with Google Earth (just double click the file) to view your flight in Google Earth.
 Please see the instructions on the